 - Build a partnership.
 It doesn’t have to be as formal as WCEA, or as large.
 But having a colleague or two with whom you can work and call on to share projects, ask for help with that puzzling language question, or just talk through any sort of problem will make your freelance life easier and more rewarding.

 - Think about starting or joining a mastermind group.
 Mastermind groups aren’t intended to be emergency backup systems, but like my WCEA partnership, the underlying personal and professional support available is invaluable.
-The editors of Copyediting started a mastermind group a few years ago to great success; you can learn a lot from their experience.

 - Call on your colleagues.
 The benefits of belonging to an industry association such as Editors Canada are many, one of them having a skilled pool of professionals ready to call on.
 If you’re active at the branch level, contact those you know and ask for help.
 Or connect with others across the country.
 I guarantee you’ll find someone—more than one—who will help you get your work done.
 If you’re not a member, you can consult the online directory of editors and find someone with the experience you need.